underwoo/fsize/README.md

-An example would be `f"{size:4MiB}"` to display `size` with at least a width of 4, but if the number is larger than 4 wide, e.g., `123345`, size will expand to ensure the number is not displayed using scientific notation.
+An example would be `f"{size:4MiB}"` to display `size` with at least a width of 4, but if the number is larger than 4 wide, e.g., `123345`, size will expand to ensure the number is displayed without using scientific notation.

 Install
 -------